oraclize/docs/source/includes/_query.md

 ## Simple query

 > **Note:**
-> All the code written here assumes that you have already included all the necessary code as described in the paragraphs above, and that your contract already extends our `usingOraclize` contract.
+> All the code written here assumes that you have already included all the necessary code as described in the paragraphs above, and that your contract already extends our `usingOraclize` contract (if you are using Solidity).

 When sending a query to Oraclize you have to specify at least two arguments: